Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\se{Table generation often comes in the form of text-to-table generation \citep{shi2024ct,deng-etal-2024-text,jiang-etal-2024-tkgt},} the process of converting unstructured textual information into structured tabular formats.
-This process is particularly valuable for scientific domains where textual data often contains detailed experimental results, observations, or findings that need transformation into structured tables.
-In the scientific domain, \textbf{ArxivDIGESTables} \citep{newman-etal-2024-arxivdigestables} addresses the specific challenge of automating the creation of literature review tables.
-Rows in these tables represent individual papers, while columns capture comparative aspects such as methods, datasets, and results. \se{ArxivDIGESTables} support\se{s} the generation of literature review tables by leveraging additional grounding context, such as captions and in-text references.

-\paragraph{Scientific Slide and Poster Generation.} Most early efforts to automatically generate presentation slides from scientific papers relied on relatively small datasets for system development and evaluation.
-For example, \citet{Sravanthi2009SlidesGenAG} collect source code (.tex files and figures) from eight papers and generate presentations based on them.
-Similarly, \citet{Hu2013PPSGenLT} and \citet{Wang2017PhraseBasedPS} utilize 1,200 paper-slide pairs and 175 paper-slide pairs, resp., within the CS domain.
-For scientific poster generation, \citet{Qiang2016LearningTG} construct a dataset of 25 pairs of scientific papers and their corresponding posters.
-However, these datasets are often inaccessible to the public due to various constraints.
+\paragraph{Scientific Slide and Poster Generation.} Early efforts at automating the generation of presentation slides from scientific papers relied on relatively small datasets for development and evaluation.
+For example, \citet{Sravanthi2009SlidesGenAG} generate presentations from a modest collection of eight papers.
+Similarly, \citet{Hu2013PPSGenLT} and \citet{Wang2017PhraseBasedPS} use 1,200 and 175 paper--slide pairs, respectively.
+For scientific poster generation, \citet{Qiang2016LearningTG} collect 25 pairs of scientific papers and their corresponding posters.
+Such early datasets are often inaccessible due to various restrictions on distribution.

-Two open-source datasets have emerged as widely used resources for follow-up research for scientific slide generation: \textbf{DOC2PPT} \citep{Fu2021DOC2PPTAP} and \textbf{SciDuet} \citep{sun-etal-2021-d2s}.
-DOC2PPT \citep{Fu2021DOC2PPTAP} comprises 5,873 paired scientific documents and their associated presentation slide decks with around 100,000 slides, drawn from three research communities: computer vision (CVPR, ECCV, BMVC), natural language processing (ACL, NAACL, EMNLP), and machine learning (ICML, NeurIPS, ICLR).
-SciDuet \citep{sun-etal-2021-d2s} \se{comprises} 1,088 papers and 10,034 slides from conferences such as ICML, NeurIPS, and the ACL Anthology.
+Two free-content datasets, \textbf{DOC2PPT}~\cite{Fu2021DOC2PPTAP} and \textbf{SciDuet}~\cite{sun-etal-2021-d2s}, have since emerged as widely used resources for scientific slide generation.
+The former consists of 5,873 scientific documents and their associated presentation slide decks, totalling around 100K slides, drawn from three research communities: computer vision, natural language processing, and machine learning.
+SciDuet has 1,088 papers and 10,034 slides from conferences such as ICML, NeurIPS, and the ACL Anthology.
+More recently, \textbf{SlidesBench}~\cite{ge2025autopresent} has provided 7K training and 585 test examples, each containing 20 slides on average, sourced from the web and covering ten broad domains (art, marketing, environment, technology, etc.).